 with guests including EL Putnam, Ernst Karel and Morgan Evans-Weiler.

 Farpoint Recordings are proud to be launching re-issues of several of Jed Spears’ artist books at Metropolitan Waterworks Museum, Boston this November.
 The books include On Reading, A Quiet Zone (Toronto), A Quiet Zone (Fitchburg), I Call You and Crushed Buckets.
 There is also a new essay by David Miller about Speares’ artist books published in booklet format.
 Produced in an edition of 250 copies these booklets will be given free with purchases of the artist books.
 Available from the Farpoint Recordings shop soon.

 The Quiet Zone is a concert at the Metropolitan Waterworks Museum, Boston by Irish sound art collective, Strange Attractor, in honour of the late Boston based experimental musician and artist, Jed Speare.
 The concert is organised by prominent music promoter Non-Event, and coincides with the launch of a posthumous publication of Speare’s work by leading Irish sound art label, Farpoint Recordings.
 This project is supported by Culture Ireland, Mobius and Non-Event.

-The Wounds of Returning - Sound Works II 1974-1983 by Jed Speare is available now from the Farpoint Recordings webshop.
+The Wounds of Returning - Sound Works II 1974-1983 by Jed Speare is available from the Farpoint Recordings shop